 An IMSI (International Mobile Subscriber Identity) is a globally unique number used to authenticate the device on a cellular network.
 The 16-digit IMSI is made up of three components: mobile country code, mobile network code, and subscriber number.

-A Multi-IMSI card can also be changed remotely, via over-the-air (OTA) technology.
-However, the difference is that it can host multiple identities, each with multiple operator roaming agreements, meaning it can give the best possible coverage where ever the device is located.
+Unlike traditional SIM cards, the difference with EMnify SIM cards is that it can host multiple identities, each with multiple operator roaming agreements, meaning it can give the best possible coverage where ever the device is located.

 With Multi-IMSI, EMnify can offer multiple profiles in one.
 Users can switch between different network infrastructures instantly, allowing the use of several profiles within the same data channel.
 In this case, the EMnify SIM appears as a single operator, but with the ability to instantly switch operators and share data between profiles contained in one channel of the SIM.